 - Thomas M. Cooley Law School, Juris Doctor, summa cum laude

-- Law Review Screening & Preemption Editor
+- Screening & Preemption Editor, WMU-Cooley Law Review

 - First Year Moot Court Competition

 - Canterbury University, Christchurch, New Zealand, International Law